ess-dive-community/essdive-sample-id-metadata/terms/material.md

 # ESS-DIVE Proposed Material Vocabulary

 We have modified the original SESAR IGSN list of [materials](https://app.geosamples.org/reference/materials.php) for Environmental Systems Science (ESS) samples, using existing ontology terms from Environment Ontology (ENVO) or Plant Ontology (PO) - see definition link to ontology term details (IRI for term).
-Currently, **you must use SESAR terms** to register samples for IGSNs.
+Currently, **you must use SESAR terms** to register samples for IGSNs, and we recommend entering the more specific ESS-DIVE proposed material under "Field name (informal classification".

 Please provide feedback on any additional terms needed, modifications to definitions needed, or terms that should be removed.